WenboYang/CppNotes/TheBigFourOfRectangleClass.md

 };
 ~~~~

-**Mind set: a good C++ programer should always think as a library builder**, think your program will run on server many many times, your class will be inherited, or be used as a component of other classes by many many different people.
+**Mind set: a good C++ programer should always think as a library builder**.
+So alwasy design your class and write your code as they will run on server many many times, as they will be inherited, or be re-used as a component of other many many classes maintained by many different people.

 ###Problem of the constructor